-What you started with remains important, though, because it’s what your readers started with—readers don't forget that first impression and your need to fill it out.
+What you started with remains important, though, because it’s what your reader started with—a reader doesn't forget that first impression and expects you to fill it out.

 Keep looking back at what you started with.
 Connect new developments to it.
 If you made the move from point A to point B, there has to be a connection, so think about the shift and how it happened.
 The connection or continuity will be revealed.

-When shifting paragraphs, look back to what you started with and forward to where you’re going.
-Consider the continuity.
+When shifting paragraphs, look back to the previous paragraph or what you started with, then look forward to where you’re going.
+Consider continuity.

-The top-down, intellectual approach is especially helpful for writing under pressure or on the spot, without much chance for revision.
+The top-down, intellectual approach is especially helpful for writing under pressure, in a hurry or on the spot, without much chance for revision.

-An alternative starting point is to ask yourself, "Where do I want to come out?
+An alternative way to start is to ask yourself, "Where do I want to come out?
 On what point do I want to end?
-Where do I want to land?"
-Keeping this goal in sight as you write will help you stay on-point, and you'll find yourself moving faster and more confidently to the point(s) you want to make.
+Where do I want the essay to land?"
+Keeping this goal in sight as you write helps you stay on-point, and you'll find yourself moving faster and more confidently to the point(s) you want to make.